remobjects/ElementsSamples/Oxygene/Cooper/Android/JetBoy/Readme.txt

 3) On larger displays the help text did not fit in the TextView thanks to the pixel size being fixed, but the font size being scaled.
-To fix this the TextView in main.layout-xml has had its layout_width and layout_height attributes adjusted from 300px to 300dp.
+To fix this the TextView in main.xml has had its layout_width and layout_height attributes adjusted from 300px to 300dp.

 4) The protection beam was not stretched across the whole height of larger